 Because of many things, Acushnet is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Acushnet really has some of the features that families look for when choosing a good community to raise children.
 Is Acushnet perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-One of the nice things about Acushnet is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Acushnet is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Acushnet is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Acushnet doesn't have a public transportation system that people use for their commute.

-The per capita income in Acushnet in 2010 was $31,634, which is lower middle income relative to Massachusetts, and upper middle income relative to the rest of the US.
-This equates to an annual income of $126,536 for a family of four.
+The per capita income in Acushnet in 2018 was $33,656, which is low income relative to Massachusetts, and upper middle income relative to the rest of the US.
+This equates to an annual income of $134,624 for a family of four.
 However, Acushnet contains both very wealthy and poor people as well.

 The people who call Acushnet home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Acushnet residents report their race to be White, followed by Asian.
-Important ancestries of people in Acushnet include French , English, Irish, and French Canadian.
+Important ancestries of people in Acushnet include Portuguese, Irish, English, French, and French Canadian.

 The most common language spoken in Acushnet is English.
-Other important languages spoken here include Portuguese and Spanish.
+Other important languages spoken here include Portuguese and Polish.